County officials urge caution amid heatwave as fair arrives

 The nine-day fair will open as planned Friday, July 19, and run through Saturday, July 27, at the Cecil County Fairgrounds on Telegraph Road north of Elkton.

-With Maryland experiencing its third heatwave of the summer, the National Weather Service issued a Heat Advisory for Cecil County on Wednesday, which will be in effect from 11 a.m. to 8 p.m.
+With Maryland experiencing its third heatwave of the summer, the National Weather Service issued an excessive heat watch on Thursday for Cecil County and other parts of the region.
+That watch will remain in effect from Friday afternoon through Sunday evening.

 But Moore said Wednesday afternoon that the show must go on as planned with the fair’s jam-packed schedule not being able to accommodate any postponements.